"

 Example 7.4.1.
 Typical triple meter

-Example 7.4.1 shows that there are three beats per measure and the accented downbeats are boxed.
+Example 7.4.1 shows that there are three beats in each measure, with the accented downbeats enclosed in boxes.

-Sometimes composers will temporarily shift the three beats per measure to two beats per measure, resulting in a hemiola.
-Although the accents change, it is important that the pulse of the beat does not change (Example 7.4.2).
+Sometimes composers temporarily shift from three beats per measure to two beats per measure, creating a hemiola.
+Although the accents change, it is important that the underlying pulse of the beat remains consistent (Example 7.4.2).

-• In measures 2-3, accents occur every two beats (in blue) instead of every three beats.
+• In measures 2-3, accents occur every two beats (shown in blue) instead of every three beats.
 This creates a hemiola.

-• In measure 4, the typical accent pattern of three beats per measure returns.
+• In measure 4, the usual three-beat accent pattern resumes.

 Example 7.4.3 shows how Example 7.4.2 sounds.